navidrome/website/content/en/docs/usage/admin/cli/plugin.md

 ### `plugin validate`

 Checks the manifest of an installed plugin or a `.ndp` package file.
+For an installed plugin, it also checks the stored configuration when one exists.
 It reads the argument the same way as `info`.

 ```bash
 navidrome plugin validate <id|file.ndp>